 Scholarships, part-time work, and loans are available on the basis of ability and need.
 No formal examination is required for student aid, but application must be made on a prepared blank which may be obtained from the Registrar.
 Scholarships ranging from \$100 to full tuition are awarded for a year at a time but contingent upon acceptable progress each quarter.
 University funds and federal funds as arranged by the University are available for loans to qualified students.
 Part-time jobs are available in offices, the cafeteria, laboratories, and campus buildings, and on the grounds.
-Children of Methodist ministers are given 50 percent discount on tuition.
+Children of Methodist ministers are given a courtesy scholarship in the amount of one half the tuition.
 These students must request this by March 1 of previous year.

-Students preparing for the active ministry or missionary service of The Methodist Church will be given special consideration as applicants for scholarships.
+Students preparing for the active ministry or missionary service of The Methodist Church will be given special consideration as applicants for scholar-ships.